Puye Cliff Dwellings

 The Puye Cliff Dwellings are the ruins of an abandoned pueblo, located in Santa Clara Canyon on Santa Clara Pueblo Reservation land near Española, New Mexico.
 Established in the late 1200s or early 1300s and abandoned by about 1600, this is among the largest of the prehistoric Indian settlements on the Pajarito Plateau, showing a variety of architectural forms and building techniques.

 The site was declared a National Historic Landmark in 1966.

-The name Puye (Tewa language: pu, “cottontail rabbits,” and ye, "to assemble"), possibly a place for hunting rabbits.
+The name Puye (Tewa language: pu, “cottontail rabbits,” and ye, "to assemble") possibly suggests a place for hunting rabbits.

 Ancient pueblo dwellings

 The Puye Cliffs complex includes two levels of cliff-dwellings and both surface and cave dwellings.
 The two levels of cliff dwellings, the mesa top and reconstructed 'Community House' are accessed by paths and about twelve stairways and ladders cut into the side of the cliff.
 One level of cliff dwellings is over 1 mi long and the second is about 2100 ft long.

 The ruins are within the northern end of the Puye Formation, a geologic formation of pyroclastic and block and ash flows exposed east of the Jemez Mountains.
 The dwellings were carved out of soft volcanic tuff (the Bandelier Tuff) on about a 200 ft cliff ridge.
 The rock is relatively soft and can be excavated using wooden tools.
 The cliff dwellings held about 740 rooms and ruins at the base of the cliff that likely held additional dwellings.
 On top of the mesa are cave dwellings of the Pueblo II Era around which a multi-storied puebloan village was built.
 The south portion of the complex had 173 rooms on the ground floor.
 The total number of rooms is not known, but would include rooms on the northern side of the complex and the upper levels.
 In the center of the complex was a large plaza.

 Between 900 and 1580, up to 1500 Pueblo people lived in the area where they hunted game and cultivated food.
 Native peoples first settled in the area in the late 10th century of the Pueblo II Era, living in dispersed farmstead dwellings at the east side of the Jemez Mountains.
 Their settlements increased and changed over time in the Pueblo III Era, when they lived in larger, concentrated villages of Otowi, Puye, Shufinne, Tsankawi, Tsirege, and Tyuonyi.

 About 1580 (after the end of the Pueblo IV Era) drought finally forced the villagers to leave for locations nearer to the Rio Grande valley.
 Present day inhabitants of Santa Clara Pueblo, some 10 mi to the east, claim to be descendants of the Puye residents.

 In 1907 Edgar Hewett, with the Southwest Society of the Archaeological Institute of America, excavated Puye Cliffs.
 It was the first systematic excavation of a prehistoric pueblo in the Rio Grande valley.